Islamic world offers ways to help desperately poor Afghans - ExBulletin

 At the conclusion of the summit, Qureshi said that the OIC agreed to appoint a special representative for Afghanistan.
 The 20 foreign ministers and 10 deputy foreign ministers present also agreed to establish a closer partnership with the United Nations to help desperate Afghans.

-Participants also stressed the critical need to open up Afghanistan’s banking facilities, which have been largely closed since the Taliban took control on August 15.
+Participants also stressed the critical need to open up Afghanistan’s banking facilities, which have been largely shut down since the Taliban took control on August 15.
 The Taliban have limited withdrawals from the country’s banks to $ 200 per month.

 Sources